igrishaev/pg2/docs/oids-hints.md

 Above, both type hints are specified without a schema.
 The default schema is "public".
 Under the hood, they are transferred into "public.vector".
-To specify a schema explicitly, for string, use a dot notation.
+To specify a schema explicitly, use a dot notation for a string.
 For a keyword, provide a
 namespace:

 ~~~clojure